giuliov/pipeline-your-pipelines/doc/3-Dockerfile.md

 The considerations are similar to Windows: a leaner image but slower to start container which requires Internet access.

 ## Caching, incremental builds and working directory

 In all examples above we have not specified a working directory for the agent.
 This is the recommended approach unless you have special requirements.

-In the default scenario the working directory is within the container image; if the container is restarted the content is lost.
-This can have an unpleasant effect on caching and break incremental builds that assume working on the same filesystem.
+In the default scenario, the working directory is within the container image; if the container is restarted the content is lost.
+This can have an unpleasant effect on caching and break incremental builds that assume they are working on the same filesystem.

-You may use an external volume, even living on a network share, for the agent working directory, if specify these three things:
+You may use an external volume, even living on a network share, for the agent working directory, if you specify these three things:

 1. in the Dockerfile modify `ENV AZP_WORK=/agent_work` and add `VOLUME /agent_work`
 2. create a volume for the container `docker volume create agent1-work`
 3. start the container specifying the volume `docker run --mount source=agent1-work,target=/agent_work --env-file .\env_file --rm --name test azure-pipeline-netcore-sdk:2.2`

 Docker volumes is a complex topic and I recommend to study the documentation at [Use volumes](https://docs.docker.com/storage/volumes).

 ## Limits of Docker approach